IamKay/100DaysOfCode/README.md

 * Day 38
   > Completed the Pokedex.
 For someone wanting to know what it is, here is a cool implementation of it [https://www.pokedex.org/](https://www.pokedex.org/).
 I made a simpler one, very simpler one from this [article](https://blog.cloudboost.io/lets-build-a-pokedex-with-react-part-1-e1ba0b9387a7).
 Got into a little problem with fetch, which i didn't think i would (cuz i studied it before).
 Turns out, i forgot the basics.
 No i'm thinking of making something cool.
 It would take a lot of searching.

+* Day 39
+  > Watched some JS today.
+It was about some algorithms.
+Will try implement those tomorrow.
+Not much was done today except a little basic code.